Leaderboard

 2 points

-12. Last week, I was in Fredericksburg, VA visiting my daughter.
+Last week, I was in Fredericksburg, VA visiting my daughter.
 Her dog, Clyde, is quite a character and a lot of fun.
 I made a pattern from his blanket and used it to fill the middle dots.
 I just used a color from the blanket for the other dots.
 The font is Madelyn Heart from Creative Fabrica.
 The bone is a preset shape with a texture from Creative Fabrica.
 The photos are mine and my daughter's.
 I used the open as a layer and clip to it scripts for the pictures.
-I loved how he would drag his blanket from the floor to the couch so that he could lay on it.
+I loved how he would drag his blanket from the floor to the couch so that he could lay on it.2 points

-13. I stayed rather close to the DIY-kit and used all the elements as they were, but reshuffled them.
+I stayed rather close to the DIY-kit and used all the elements as they were, but reshuffled them.
 In the big square is a photo of a drawing my eldest granddaughter did.
 She loves drawing and is taking courses to make a portfolio to get into a highschool that will have extra courses in arts.
 All the papers are from this month's Blog Train and by Jan Clark and Nellie Bell.
 I made 2 extra squares and they have brush prints on them; the other butterflies are from my collection and the butterfly outlines are preset shapes.
 The flowers are by Jessica Dunn, my own postage stamp, recolored dots and the font is Hobo.
-I think I have it all, nice to be back to scrapping, however I'm not saying goodbye to scripting either.
+I think I have it all, nice to be back to scrapping, however I'm not saying goodbye to scripting either.2 points

-14. My entry for the DIY Challenge.
+My entry for the DIY Challenge.
 Using a photo of Deb and Aaron in their Airbnb on vacation in Inverness, Marin County, CA, and her photo of the beach as background.
 The clusters at the bottom are the same size as the larger rectangles in the template + an addition.
 The tag top left is a combo of the two small square elements in the template.
 I added more dotted areas; I like the effect.
 The frame and all other decor came from the ID-Circle of Life mega kit.
-The font used on the tag is Baskerville Old Face.
+The font used on the tag is Baskerville Old Face.2 points

 1 point